chrispp7/tictactoe-c/README.md

 # tictactoe
-Simple Tic Tac Toe game on command line \n
+Simple Tic Tac Toe game on command line;
 Development in progress; has some bugs that need to be fixed